Day 06 - Thursday 10th December 2009

 The drive went really well, people are finally getting used to driving as a convoy and our average speed was a good 60 - 70 mph.

 We went straight to the Porto area, however were then picked up by local Palestinians supporters who took us to our night spot, and guess what ....another car park.
 This was the worst car park ever, and had no facilities at all.
-To make matters worse tomorrow was to be Jumma so we wanted to have a wash, the Viva Palestina people were more concerned about their 12.30 Press conference.

 So firstly B6 and B7 (Bradford rebels) decided to head off, one of the B6 guys fell off the van whilst doing an A Team style maneuvre around the car park, holding on to the back whilst the other guy drove around the car park, ....so he grazed his arm, over acted it a bit and using the excuse of going to the hospital, they left.

 Then B4 under pressure from his nagging wife decided to go as well, she didn't fancy another night in a shabby out of town car park.
 To be honest they seemed to think it was some sort of Camper Van holiday, they had their Mercedes Sprinter van kitted out like a holiday home and wanted to see the sites, eat out and have a good time.
 Clearly not on the Humanitarian Aid Convoy mindset.
-So despite best efforts to stay and get the organisers to sort something out, they went off.
+So despite best efforts to stay together and get the organisers to sort something out, they went off.

 The local Mosque is just opposite the train station, and slightly towards the left there is a road which is upwards. follow it and on the right is the Mosque.